Neo961/Neo961/README.md

 - 🌎 this world have to change, the rules of the game are not fair, people are goverments slaves.
 - 🔖 just take a minutw to analize everything how and since when.
 - 🐉 drakaris
-Neo961/Neo961 is a ✨ special ✨ repository because its `the creator, the mage, he got the key to open and close the paths` (this file) appears on your GitHub profile.
+Neo961/Neo961 is a ✨ special ✨ repository because its `the creator, the mage, he got the key to open and close the paths` (wizard)
-You can click the Preview link to take a look at your changes.
+- ✡️ the stars are mor close than we thoght
+- 👨🏻‍🎓 im the boss.
+- 🌧️ i can make this possible
+- ♾️my energy is only mind and no one is allowed to take it.
+- 👹🤯 my power is only mine and no one has control over this only me.
+- 😎 no one is allow to see through my eyes only me.
+- 😈they see my add on {RM} as {DeusXL} and they want me, they are driving crazy to hire me, coz i want and i have that {POWER}